Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 All barbarians have High Pain Threshold {10} and Outdoorsman 2 {20}.
 The first helps a lot with reducing pain-based penalties, particularly when you take damage.
-The other is a Talent that enhances outdoorsy survival skills.
+The other is a Talent, an advantage that directly increases the level of a set of skills; in this case, outdoorsy survival ones.

 They can also spend 40 points on buying more advantages from a list displayed here.
 I won't go over them one by one, but they fall into a few